Eugene has a keen interest in DIY and gardening. Over a 40 year period he has also become self taught in garden power tool maintenance.

 It's often older type wood screws that get seized in timber.
 Generally these have a slotted head, unlike a Phillips or posidriv head screw.

 - You can use a hammer and flat blade screwdriver as a chisel to clear paint.

 - The blade should ideally be as wide as the slot to clear all the paint.
 This allows you to use a proper sized screwdriver blade to attempt screw removal.

 - Hammer the screwdriver at a 45 degree angle to push paint sideways out of the slots.

 Step 3: Try Tightening the Screws First

-Before you attempt to remove screws, it's important that you have the proper sized screwdriver.
-The blade width should be the same diameter as the head of the screw and the blade thickness should be the same width as the slot.
+The blade width should be approximately the same diameter as the head of the screw and the blade thickness should be roughly the same width as the slot.
 If you use a blade that doesn't fit, it's easy to damage the tip of the blade or round the edge of the slot, making removal even more difficult.